elainoz/ToDo-Helper/README.md

 6. View all lists and items
     - All the list names and the items and due dates in the list will be displayed.
 7. Choose list(s) to view
     - Enter the menu number from the lists displayed.
-The specified lists with all its items and due dates will be displayed.
+The specified list with all its items and due dates will be displayed.
 8. Find all items due on a date
     - Enter the date in the form "MM/DD/YYYY".
 Items with the corresponding date will be displayed.
 The program will given an error if the form is written incorrectly.
 0. Exit